luckspt/agisit/labs/lab1/README.md

 or, if already installed,

     > vagrant plugin update vagrant-vbguest #skip this instruction if using an Apple chip

+If you are on **macOS with an Apple chip**, go to `/opt/vagrant/embedded/gems/gems/vagrant-2.4.1/plugins/providers/docker/driver.rb` file (assuming you have the latest Vagrant version 2.4.1) and make sure you add an initial condition `config &&` in line 352 with root permissions (ref: https://github.com/hashicorp/vagrant/issues/13371).
+You should obtain the following:

+    if (config && config.size > 0 &&

 If all set, you can now launch a very simple environment, following these steps: